qolamreza/Google_IT_Automation_with_Python/README.md

 ## What you'll learn

-\item Automate tasks by writing Python scripts
+1- Automate tasks by writing Python scripts

 Use Git and GitHub for version control